gregrossc/DOTNETCORE-UserID-CRUD/README.md

 Setting Up CRUD
 ===============
 9. Create your table for CRUD data in postgresql
 10. Create new controller, MVC Controller with views, using Entity Framework.
-Use table as Model class, name controller as TableController, Add.
+Use table as Model class, name controller as TableController, Add. <br>
 11.In Startup.cs add the following 2 lines in Configure Services below:

 string connectionString = Configuration.GetConnectionString("DefaultConnection"); <br>